Nursing - BScN (McMaster)

 Note re: Admission Requirements

-- Applicants applying directly from Ontario secondary schools must apply within two years of completion of the Grade 12 U or M course requirements with a minimum 75% cumulative average and have not attended any post-secondary educational program during the two-year period.
+- Applicants applying directly from Ontario secondary schools must apply with the completion of the Grade 12 U or M course requirements with a minimum 75% cumulative average and have not attended any post-secondary educational program.

 - Transcripts from institutions previously attended must be submitted to the College.
 Failure to do so may result in rescinding an offer of acceptance.